 I cut slats at 46 ½" and attached with screws to the 2x2"s support.

 Cut two 2x3"s at 48" and three at 13".

-Make pocket holes in a shorter boards and attach them to the longer ones.
+Make pocket holes in a shorter board and attach them to the longer ones.

-After I was done I also added 2x4"s in the middle for a better support.
+After I was done I also added 2x4"s in the middle for better support.